YINGDAT/CrossyCarts/docs/final.md

 </p>

-The two images above were taken from the same run.
 The example on the left shows the agent failing to solve the problem while the example on the right shows how it learned and solved the problem.

 After successfully solving the baseline, we moved on to testing our program with multiple tracks.
-While runnning the tests across 2, 3, and 4 tracks we noticed the data had similar patterns; therefore, it can solve cases across any number of tracks.
+The graphs below show the q-table data from running the program on 2, 3, and 4 tracks.

 <p align="center">